 In only 5 years The Magic Es have released 2 critically-acclaimed albums, 2 EPs and 6 singles.
-They’ve received radio play across the globe on 100s of stations and a mountain of enthusiastic reviews.
+They’ve received radio play across the globe on 100s of stations and a mountain of enthusiastic reviews from the likes of KEXP, BBC Introducing, XS Noize, One On One Music and Amazing Radio.
 What’s all the more remarkable is that they’ve done this without the backing of any label; pure, hard work and a love for making and playing music.

 It’s hard to pigeon hole the band; they’ve been declared as “the best British rock band since Oasis” (Henry Lipput, cooldadmusic.com) while others, such as Don Valentine at I Don’t Hear A Single, compared their album Dead Star to The Stones and The Killers.
 Ultimately they’re a melodic rock band with pop sensibilities; memorable hooks and big choruses ooze out of every track.